ministryofjustice/cloud-platform-terraform-elasticsearch/README.md

 | Your machine |------------>| Proxy - Port forward  |--------->| Elasticsearch |
 +--------------+             +---------------------+          +--------------+
 ```
-You can access the Elasticsearch from your local machine by doing `http://localhost:9200`
+You can access the Elasticsearch from your local machine by doing `http://localhost:9200` and access kibana by doing `http://localhost:9200/_plugin/kibana/app/kibana`